 I first came here in 2004.
 Since then, it’s grown like crazy.
 The pristine beaches, soaring temperatures, and famous national park draw in hundreds of thousands of tourists per year.

-Even though it has more tourists than other towns and development has gotten a little out of control in the last few years, Manuel Antonio still has fabulous diving, a fun nightlife, a beautiful national park with plenty of wildlife, awesome beaches, and plenty of sport-fishing opportunities.
+Even though it has more tourists than other towns, Manuel Antonio still has fabulous diving, a fun nightlife, a beautiful national park with plenty of wildlife, awesome beaches, and plenty of sport-fishing opportunities.

 While it’s not as tranquil as it used to be, I wouldn’t skip visiting.
 There are still many hidden spots in the national park where you can escape the crowds.